-Our gross margin, cash flows and estimates of future cash flows related to nitrogen-based products are sensitive not only to selling prices of our products, but also to changes in market prices of natural gas and other raw materials.
-A \$1.00 per MMBtu change in the price of natural gas would change the cost to produce a ton of ammonia, granular urea, UAN (assuming a 32% nitrogen content) and AN by approximately \$33, \$22, \$14 and \$16, respectively.
+Our gross margin, cash flows and estimates of future cash flows related to nitrogen-based products are sensitive not only to selling prices of our products, but also to changes in market prices of natural gas and other raw materials except to the extent the prices we pay for those inputs have been fixed or hedged.
+A \$1.00 per MMBtu change in the price of natural gas would change the cost to produce a ton of ammonia, granular urea, UAN (32%) and AN by approximately \$32, \$22, \$14 and \$15, respectively.

 Natural gas is the largest and most volatile component of the manufacturing cost for nitrogen-based products.
-From time to time, we utilize natural gas derivatives to hedge our financial exposure to the price volatility of natural gas, the principal raw material we use in the production of nitrogen-based products.
-We may use natural gas futures, swaps and option contracts traded in over-the-counter markets or on exchanges.
+At certain times, we have managed the risk of changes in natural gas prices through the use of derivative financial instruments.
+The derivative instruments that we may use for this purpose are primarily natural gas fixed price swaps, basis swaps and options.
 These derivatives settle using primarily a NYMEX futures price index, which represents the basis for fair value at any given time.
 The contracts represent anticipated natural gas needs for future periods and settlements are scheduled to coincide with anticipated natural gas purchases during those future periods.
-As of December 31, 2024, we had natural gas derivative contracts covering certain periods through March 2025.
+As of December 31, 2023, we had natural gas derivative contracts covering certain periods through March 2024.

-As of December 31, 2024 and 2023, we had open natural gas derivative contracts for 16.0 million MMBtus and 49.0 million MMBtus, respectively.
-A \$1.00 per MMBtu increase in the forward curve prices of natural gas at December 31, 2024 would result in a favorable change in the fair value of these derivative positions of approximately \$14 million, and a \$1.00 per MMBtu decrease in the forward curve prices of natural gas would change their fair value unfavorably by approximately \$14 million.
+As of December 31, 2023 and 2022, we had open natural gas derivative contracts for 49.0 million MMBtus and 66.3 million MMBtus, respectively.
+A \$1.00 per MMBtu increase in the forward curve prices of natural gas at December 31, 2023 would result in a favorable change in the fair value of these derivative positions of approximately \$48 million, and a \$1.00 per MMBtu decrease in the forward curve prices of natural gas would change their fair value unfavorably by approximately \$49 million.

-In addition, from time to time, we may purchase nitrogen products on the open market to augment or replace production at our facilities.
+From time to time, we may purchase nitrogen products on the open market to augment or replace production at our facilities.